wp-plugins/cms2cms-ektron-to-wp-migration/readme.txt

 *Supported WordPress versions:* 3.x (new software versions are constantly being added).

+= There is Free Demo available (migration of limited number of pages, user, comment. etc.) = = Full Migration starts from $9. =

 = The Following are the Supported Entities that you can migrate from Ektron to WordPress: =
 * *pages*
 * *content images*